capmeth/acid/docsite/docs/docsite/structure.md

 # Sections

-The config option `sections` defines the navigtional hierarchy of the site as well as the assets to be included in the site.
+The config option `sections` defines the navigtional hierarchy of the site.
+It is also where all of the files that will become part of the documentation are specified.
+Each section must have a unique name.

 ```js
 sections: